Chocolatiers and Chocolate-Makers

 The other night I was having dinner in a restaurant, and struck up a conversation with the fellow dining at the next table, who turned out to be Swiss.
 As we talked, the conversation turned to what I did and when I replied that I wrote cookbooks on baking and chocolate.
-His curiosity was piqued…as well as that of the two Belgian women at the other table.
+His curiosity was piqued, as well as that of the two Belgian women at another table.

 I knew exactly where the conversation soon would be heading, and of course, I was asked the inevitable question: “Which country do you think makes the best chocolate?”

-So it doesn’t really matter if chocolate came from Belgium, Switzerland, France, or even, gasp, the United States, now, does it?
-Let’s open our minds, folks.
+So it doesn’t really matter if chocolate came from Belgium, Switzerland, France, or even, yup, the United States.
+We’re lucky to have good chocolate around the world.

 Chocolatier vs. Chocolate-Maker